 Examples of royalties or license fees are as the followings:

-Non-resident entertainers or sportsmen who get income from the performance in Hong Kong are subject to withholding tax in the country as well.
+Non-resident entertainers or sportsmen who get income from their performance in Hong Kong are subject to withholding tax in the country as well.

 The IRO defined “entertainer or sportsman” as a person (other than a corporation) who gives performances whether alone or with other persons in his character as an entertainer or sportsman in any kind of entertainment or sport.